Chatbot Flows

 Edit Default Messages

-Configure the default system messages used throughout the flow.
+Customise the default system messages used throughout the flow.

 Steps: